EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/job-composer.md

 weekly_ae_activity_20260201.csv
 ```

-!!!
-Note

-    For some containers run via Podman, including `epcc-ces-hello`, by default, your user name and user group on the back-end will be automatically mapped to the 'root' user name and user group in the container.
-This is so that scripts running within the container can read from and write to the mounted 'safe data' directory, and any other mounted directories.

-    However, you are 'root' **only** within the container.
-Any files created in the mounted directories will be owned by 'root' within the container but by your own user, and user group, on the back-end.

-    You do **not** have 'root' access on the back-end on which the container is running!

-View the file created by the container, `/safe_data/PROJECT_DIRECTORY/YYYYMMDD-HHMMSS-USER-epcc-ces-hello.txt`. `/safe_data` is not available on the Open OnDemand host so to view this file you will need to:
+View the file created by the container. `/safe_data` is not available on the Open OnDemand host so to view this file you will need to:

 1. Click **Open Terminal** to log into the back-end on which the job was run.
 Once logged in, your current directory will be changed to match the job context directory.
-1. View `/safe_data/PROJECT_DIRECTORY/YYYYMMDD-HHMMSS-USER-epcc-ces-hello.txt`:
+1. View the file created by the container:

      ```bash
-     ls /safe_data/PROJECT_DIRECTORY/
+     ls /safe_data/PROJECT/
-     cat /safe_data/PROJECT_DIRECTORY/YYYYMMDD-HHMMSS-USER-epcc-ces-hello.txt
+     cat /safe_data/PROJECT/YYYYMMDD-HHMMSS-USER-epcc-ces-hello.txt
      ```

      For example:

      ```bash
-     ls /safe_data/your-project
+     ls /safe_data/yourproject
-     cat /safe_data/20260609-070028-your-user-epcc-ces-hello.txt
+     cat /safe_data/20260609-070028-youruser-epcc-ces-hello.txt
      ```

 When the job script runs, an `output.log` file logs the outputs captured by Slurm as the job runs.